opendatacube/datacube-core/docs/user/intro.rst

 The Data Cube is a system designed to:

 * Catalogue large amounts of Earth Observation data
-* Provide a Python based API for high performance querying and data access
+* Provide a :term:`Python` based :term:`API` for high performance querying and data access
 * Give scientists and other users easy ability to perform Exploratory Data Analysis
 * Allow scalable continent scale processing of the stored data
 * Track the providence of all the contained data to allow for quality control and updates